YWCA Vermont is dedicated to eliminating racism, empowering women, and promoting peace, justice, freedom, and dignity for all.

 Who We Are

 Established in 1919, YWCA Vermont has been a voice for change dedicated to eliminating racism, empowering women, and promoting peace, justice, and freedom for nearly 100 years.
 YWCA Vermont envisions vibrant, equitable and connected communities where women and girls thrive with access to opportunities for education, wellness, growth and leadership.
-Throughout all our programs, we ensure women and girls learn about healthy lifestyle choices, explore the intersection of race and gender, nurture environmental stewards and life-long learners.
-Our work is funded by our generous supporters and donors, Camp Hochelaga, our anchor program, grants, in-kind donations and amazing volunteers.
+Throughout all our programs, we ensure women and girls learn about healthy lifestyle choices, explore the intersection of race and gender, and nurture environmental stewards and life-long learners.
+Our work is funded by our generous donors, Camp Hochelaga, our anchor program, grants, in-kind donations and amazing volunteers.
 We collaborate with partner organizations across Vermont to advocate for policy and systems change that will advance our mission and vision.

 What We Do